zoogen/zoo/index.md

 ## Low Friction

 In the current open source community, there is tremendous propagation friction.
 For code to be adopted in a system, developers have to discover, learn, integrate, deploy, monitor, and maintain it.
 That chain is time-intensive and requires a lot of expertise.
-Zoo tries to automates it all.
+Zoo tries to automate it all.

 When one person submits code, it propagates immediately to systems where it's a better solution than whatever that system is currently using.
 What's "better" in a given system is defined by that system's architects in the Zoo language.
 Code in the ecosystem competes to satisfy the architect's definitions.